 Range Buying Guide

-Please use this handy buyer's guide from Goedeker's to better educate yourself about all the different choices there are to consider when purchasing a new range.
+Please use this handy range buying guide from Goedeker's to better educate yourself about all the different choices there are to consider when purchasing a new kitchen range.

-Range Fuel Sources
+Range Fuel Types

 A gas range is available in open burner and closed burner models.
 A gas hookup - either natural gas or liquid propane - must be available in order to use a gas range.
 These are ideal for quick cooking; cooking surfaces can be heated up in an instant for fast results.
 The oven portion also uses gas flames to create heat.